 Musée du Cheval (Museum of the Horse).
 This museum and equestrian showroom are located in the large stables of Chantilly Castle.
 Originally built between 1719 and 1740 and home to 240 horses and 500 dogs in different packs for the daily hunts that took place throughout the year

 It was opened in 1982 to house the Living Museum of the Horse which was completely renovated in 2013.
-This museum shows the importance of the relationship between man and horse since the beginning of civilizations the history of the domestication of the horse, the different races of horses in the world, or the evolution of the forms of harnessing through the centuries.
+This museum shows the importance of the relationship between man and horse since the beginning of civilizations the history of the domestication of the horse, the different races of horses in the world, and the evolution of the forms of harnessing through the centuries.
 A room is thus dedicated to the tools invented by the man to control his mount. and offers “live” equestrian animations, educational presentations, and shows.
 About forty horses, donkeys, and ponies demonstrate dressage in the quarry outside the museum as well as shows that take place under the 28-meter dome transformed into an equestrian venue.

 Château de Chantilly is made of two attached buildings: the Petit Château built around 1560 for Anne de Montmorency, and the Grand Château, which was destroyed during the French Revolution and rebuilt in the 1870s.
 The château houses the Musée Condé, one of the finest art galleries in France, and is open to the public.